oisinmulvihill/growingpainsongcloud/README.rst

 Technically there is another level between Organisation and Projects.
 These are called Folders.
 They are used to mirror your corporate structure.
 As a small company I don't need this yet.
 You can read more about using Folders here https://cloud.google.com/resource-manager/docs/creating-managing-folders.

-For an indepth dive into this have a look at Google's documentation here https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarch.
+For an in-depth dive into this have a look at Google's documentation here https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarch.

 Google Cloud Identity and Access Management (IAM)